bguiz/blog-bguiz/src/posts/2024-02-10-redefine-climate-action-metrics-time-weighted-impact.md

 guide our efforts towards the actions that yield the most significant immediate benefits.
 When we put the right metrics in place, two key outcomes result:

-- Simply showing the metrics to people automatically changes their behaviour to improve those metrics.
+- Simply showing the metrics to people automatically changes their behaviour, nudging them to improve those metrics.
-- The actions needed take to change those metrics are made much clearer.
+- The actions needed to change those metrics are made much clearer.

+While kg CO₂e is an appropriate unit for measuring **climate impact**, kg CO₂e / year is a more appropriate unit for measuring **climate action**.

 Here is our clarion call:
 If you develop strategies or lead organisations in key sectors -